 She won First Prize in the 2014 Fish Flash Fiction Contest from Fish Publishing, Dublin, Ireland.

-Writing across genres and specializing in short forms, Ashton has published in Orion and Sentence: a journal of prose poetics, and currently in such journals as Axon, the museum of americana, Brevity, Los Angeles Review of Books, Rattle, Poetry Flash, Poet Lore, and Zyzzyva.
-Work appears in A Cast-Iron Aeroplane That Can Actually Fly: Commentaries from 80 American Poets on their Prose Poetry; the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent among others.
+Writing across genres and specializing in short forms, Ashton has published in Orion; Sentence: a journal of prose poetics; and currently in such journals as Axon, the museum of americana, Brevity, Los Angeles Review of Books, Rattle, Poetry Flash, Poet Lore, and Zyzzyva.
+Work appears in the anthology A Cast-Iron Aeroplane That Can Actually Fly: Commentaries from 80 American Poets on their Prose Poetry; the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent among others.
 She has been a guest-blogger for the Best American Poetry blog.

 Contact: sally.ashton@sjsu.edu